icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 ## A stream per RPC

-The QUIC transport and its multiplexed transport abstraction are ideal for RPCs.
-A twoway RPC--a pair request and response--simply maps to one bidirectional stream.
-And a oneway RPC--a request with no response--maps to one unidirectional stream.
+The QUIC transport and its multiplexed transport abstraction are ideal for RPCs and the icerpc protocol takes full advantage of these transports.

+icerpc creates a dedicated stream for each RPC.
+A twoway RPC, with a request and a response, is carried by a bidirectional stream, while a oneway RPC, with a request and no response, is carried by an unidirectional stream.

-A request flows from the endpoint that created the stream to the endpoint that accepted the stream, while a response flows the other way--from the endpoint that accepted the stream to the endpoint that created the stream.
+A request flows from the endpoint that created the stream to the endpoint that accepted the stream.
+A response flows the other way--from the endpoint that accepted the stream to the endpoint that created the stream.

 ```mermaid